redfoxfox/JetBrainsActivation/README_en.md

 ## 2.1 plugins

-Though `zhile` not update `jetbrains-agent.zip` right now, he maintain a plugins on `gitee.com`, called `ide-eval-resetter`.
+Though `zhile` not update `jetbrains-agent.zip` right now, he maintain a plugin on `gitee.com`, called `ide-eval-resetter`.
 It can reset the evaluation.

 ## 2.2 How to install